Velodata/WebDev-JavaScript-Week04-Session01/README.md

 ES6 introduced the `class` keyword, making object-oriented programming in JavaScript more familiar and readable.
 However, it is important to note that JavaScript classes are essentially syntactic sugar over the existing prototype-based inheritance model.

+## What Can JavaScript Classes Do?
+JavaScript classes allow developers to:
+- Create reusable blueprints for objects.
+- Define constructors to initialize object properties.
+- Implement instance methods and static methods.
+- Extend other classes using inheritance.
+- Use getters and setters for controlled property access.

+## Why Are JavaScript Classes Useful?
+- **Improved Readability**: The `class` syntax makes object-oriented code more structured and easier to understand.
+- **Encapsulation**: Class-based syntax supports private fields and methods, making data hiding and encapsulation easier.
+- **Inheritance**: The `extends` keyword allows developers to create subclasses, improving code reusability.
+- **Consistency**: Provides a more standardized way of defining object-oriented structures in JavaScript.

 ## Why Is Object-Oriented Programming (OOP) Useful?
 Object-oriented programming is a widely used paradigm in software development due to its many benefits:
 - **Modularity**: Code is divided into reusable components, making it easier to manage and maintain.